-China’s Xi calls for effort to prevent ‘color revolutions’
+Putin vows to press attack on Ukraine, courts India’s Modi

 Central Asia is part of China’s multibillion-dollar Belt and Road Initiative to expand trade by building ports, railways and other infrastructure across an arc of dozens of countries from the South Pacific through Asia to the Middle East, Europe and Africa.

+The Shanghai Cooperation Organization was formed by Russia and China as a counterweight to U.S. influence.
+The group also includes India, Pakistan and four ex-Soviet Central Asian nations of Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan.
+Iran is on track to receive full membership.

-On Thursday, Putin held a one-on-one meeting with Xi and thanked the Chinese leader for his government’s “balanced position” on the Ukraine war.
-Putin said he was ready to discuss unspecified “concerns” by China about Ukraine.
+On Thursday, Putin held a one-on-one meeting with Xi and thanked the Chinese leader for his government’s “balanced position” on the Ukraine war, while adding that he was ready to discuss unspecified China’s “concerns” about Ukraine.

 Xi, in a statement released by his government, expressed support for Russia’s “core interests” but also interest in working together to “inject stability” into world affairs.